Formulating your Research Problem: Simple Methods that Will Help

 How to identify a research problem?

 After choosing a specific topic for your academic paper, you need to state it as a clear research problem that identifies all the issues that you’ll address.
-It’s not always simple for students to formulate it.
+It’s not always simple for students to formulate a research problem.
 In some fields, they may end up spending a lot of time thinking, exploring, and studying before getting a clear idea of what research questions to answer.

-Some research paper topics are too broad to give a researchable issue.
+Some topics for research papers are too broad to give a researchable issue.
 For example, if you decide to study certain social issues, like child poverty, remember that they don’t provide any researchable question.
 These are very broad to address and take a lot of time and resources to become unfeasible so that your study will lack enough focus and depth.

 What is a statement of a research problem?